covcom/205CDE/01 C9 IDE/README.md

     -rw-r--r-- 1 ubuntu ubuntu  974 Jan 13 22:55 project.settings
 ```

-> By default, the command prompt changes if you change current directory.
+> By default, the command prompt changes if you change the current directory.

 Use the following command to navigate to the root of the file system